Photo by davide ragusa on Unsplash

 ABSTRACT: We present an IGZO thin-film transistor suitable for methanol sensing, achieved through gate dielectric functionalization.
 By successfully integrating the device onto a flexible microheater we facilitated zeroing the sensor through gas desorption.
 More importantly, we enabled thermally induced baseline drift correction, effectively addressing a key issue in FET-based gas sensors.

-Department of ECE, Georgia Institute of Technology
+Department of Electrical and Computer Engineering, Georgia Institute of Technology, Atlanta, GA, USA

 ABSTRACT: This work combines precise nanofabrication methods with quasi-electrostatic finite element method (FEM) simulations to investigate the parallel component of polarizability along the interfacial planes of multilayer Al2O3/TiO2 nanolaminates.
 Preliminary electrical measurements from high-density in-plane interdigitated electrode (IDE) structures with Al2O3/TiO2 nanolaminate that are grown using Plasma Enhanced Atomic Layer Deposition (PEALD) and electromagnetic simulations reveal that the average relative permittivity in the vicinity of these heterogeneous interfaces at a frequency of 1 kHz is extracted to be kAl2O3/TiO2 ~ 6615.